 Even if you don't believe in ghosts, the vaults are definitely worth a visit as it's quite fascinating to experience Edinburgh's underground city.

 I 100% believe in ghosts and this is BY FAR the creepiest place I have ever been...I even had a ghost experience myself the first time I descended into the vaults.
-This experience is not for the faint-hearted.
+This part of Edinburgh is not for the faint-hearted.

 13. Pub Stop